kat-1218/timer/README.md

-# Created April 21
+# Work hours timer
-Work hours timer
+Created April 2021

 This code is runs a timer which can be used to calculate the number of decimal hours you have worked in a day.